Ship live translations

 Feature Flags

-Feature flags control which features are enabled in the application.
-Defaults are defined in config/application.yaml and can be overridden at runtime via Redis.
-The system merges YAML defaults with any Redis overrides, allowing live toggling without redeployment.
+Feature flags control the availability of major features across the application.
+They are stored in config/application.yaml and can be overridden at runtime via Redis (managed through the Admin UI).
+On startup, the application merges YAML defaults with any Redis overrides, allowing administrators to toggle features without redeploying.

 | Flag |